 Action Deliverable Timeline Responsibility 7.
-Demonstrate respect to First Nations peoples by observing cultural 7.1 Increase staff's understanding of the purpose and significance behind cultural protocols, including Acknowledgement of Country and Welcome to Country protocols December 2023 & December 2024 Manager Community Services protocols.
-7.2 Include a copy of the Wiradjuri/Wiradyuri and First Nations Community Cultural Protocols booklet, which includes protocols for Welcome to Country and Acknowledgement of Country, in all new staff induction packages December 2023 & December 2024 People & Safety Executive 7.3 Update the Acknowledgement of Country, in Wiradjuri/Wiradyuri and English, in Council offices, in the Civic Centre foyer, and on the external façade of the Civic Centre building where required August 2023 Manager Plant, Fleet & Buildings 7.4 Refresh the artwork that surrounds the Acknowledgement of Country throughout Council premises with the commissioned artwork that is created for each new RAP document August 2023 Manager Community Services 7.5 Invite a Wiradjuri/Wiradyuri Elder to perform a Welcome to Country or other appropriate cultural protocol at significant events each year December 2023 & December 2024 Chief Operating Officer 7.6 Invite a Wiradjuri/Wiradyuri Elder to perform a Welcome to Country or other appropriate cultural protocol at the first Council Meeting of the year and any Council Meeting that takes place during a First Nations date of significance Jan 2023, 2024 Manager Governance & Risk 7.7 Develop and maintain a list on the Intranet of Wiradjuri/Wiradyuri Elders who can perform a Welcome to Country for Council reference May 2023, 2024 Manager Community Services 7.8 Engage with Uncle Stan Grant, Sr. to record an oral Acknowledgement of Country in Wiradjuri/Wiradyuri language for Council's website and displays.
-Include information to assist in understanding the meaning and significance of Acknowledgement of Country's December 2023 Manager Community Services 7.10 Include an Acknowledgement of Country at the commencement of all meetings December 2023 & December 2024 Chief Operating Officer 7.11 Print an Acknowledgement of Country in the Business Paper and in Council Meeting minutes December 2023 & December 2024 Manager Governance & Risk
+Demonstrate respect to First Nations peoples by observing cultural protocols.
+7.1 Increase staff's understanding of the purpose and significance behind cultural protocols, including Acknowledgement of Country and Welcome to Country protocols December 2023 & December 2024 Manager Community Services 7.2 Include a copy of the Wiradjuri/Wiradyuri and First Nations Community Cultural Protocols booklet, which includes protocols for Welcome to Country and Acknowledgement of Country, in all new staff induction packages December 2023 & December 2024 People & Safety Executive 7.3 Update the Acknowledgement of Country, in Wiradjuri/Wiradyuri and English, in Council offices, in the Civic Centre foyer, and on the external façade of the Civic Centre building where required December 2023 Manager Plant, Fleet & Buildings 7.4 Refresh the artwork that surrounds the Acknowledgement of Country throughout Council premises with the commissioned artwork that is created for each new RAP document December 2024 Manager Community Services 7.5 Invite a Wiradjuri/Wiradyuri Elder to perform a Welcome to Country or other appropriate cultural protocol at significant events each year December 2023 & December 2024 Chief Operating Officer 7.6 Invite a Wiradjuri/Wiradyuri Elder to perform a Welcome to Country or other appropriate cultural protocol at the first Council Meeting of the year and any Council Meeting that takes place during a First Nations date of significance December 2023 & December 2024 Manager Governance & Risk 7.7 Develop and maintain a list on the Intranet of Wiradjuri/Wiradyuri Elders who can perform a Welcome to Country for Council reference December 2023 & December 2024 Manager Community Services 7.8 Engage with Uncle Stan Grant, Sr. to record an oral Acknowledgement of Country in Wiradjuri/Wiradyuri language for Council's website and displays.
+Include information to assist in understanding the meaning and significance of Acknowledgement of Country's December 2023 Manager Community Services 7.9 Engage with local families to assist in the oral recording of their Family stories December 2024 Manager Community Services 7.10 Include an Acknowledgement of Country at the commencement of all meetings December 2023 & December 2024 Chief Operating Officer 7.11 Print an Acknowledgement of Country in the Business Paper and in Council Meeting minutes December 2023 & December 2024 Manager Governance & Risk